 About Sir Roger Scruton

-Sir Roger Scruton is one of the world’s leading conservative thinkers.
-In his nearly fifty books, he has explored the philosophical depths of human nature, politics, and culture.
-His many works include How to Be a Conservative; The West and the Rest; Beauty; Fools, Frauds, and Firebrands; and, most recently, Conservatism: An Invitation to the Great Tradition.
+Sir Roger Scruton (1944–2020) was one of the world’s leading conservative thinkers.
+In his nearly fifty books, he explored the philosophical depths of human nature, politics, and culture.
+His many works include How to Be a Conservative; The West and the Rest; Beauty; Fools, Frauds, and Firebrands; and Conservatism: An Invitation to the Great Tradition.
 Reviewing the last book in the Wall Street Journal, historian Richard Aldous called it “one of the most eloquent and even moving evocations of the conservative tradition in Western politics, philosophy and culture I have ever read.”

-Scruton founded the Salisbury Review and is now a visiting professor of philosophy at the University of Oxford and senior fellow at the Ethics and Public Policy Center.
-He is a fellow of the Royal Society of Literature and a fellow of the British Academy.
+Scruton founded the Salisbury Review and later served as a visiting professor of philosophy at the University of Oxford and senior fellow at the Ethics and Public Policy Center.
+He was a fellow of the Royal Society of Literature and a fellow of the British Academy.
 In 2016 Queen Elizabeth II knighted Scruton for his services to “philosophy, teaching, and public education.”